Expert Insights on Community Safety

 Keep your vacation dates off social media.

 Many folks share news of upcoming vacations on social media.
 However, if you do that, you essentially set yourself up as a target for burglars.
-Criminals rely on public social media profiles like Facebook and Instagram to stalk and intrude homes while residents are away.
+Criminals actively monitor public social media profiles on platforms like Facebook and Instagram to identify when residents will be away from home, then use that window of opportunity to break in.

 Make use of timers.